 We love Misfit Baker’s vegan-friendly take on the classic sugar cookie, and chocolate lovers are sure to love them too.
 The sprinkles are a super fun alternative to frosting.
 The classic side profile view resembles those chocolate bunnies that we loved so much as kids.

 Baking Sense used classic Easter pastels and great technique to create these gorgeous cookies.
-These cookies would make a great gift or an impressive dessert platter at an Easter party or dinner.
+This Easter cookie recipe would make a great gift or an impressive dessert platter at a party or dinner.
 They are almost too pretty to eat, but too yummy not to!

 Sweet Cannela’s traditional Spanish Easter cookies contain the flavors of almond, anise, orange, sugar and a touch of oil.
 Their texture is similar to a biscotti and they pair wonderfully with tea or coffee.
 This Easter, try exploring other cultures’ traditions and broaden your knowledge and your taste buds.